 Born in California, I grew up in a small, Orange County city in Southern California among strawberry fields, liquor stores, used car sales lots, and bus trips to the beach.

 It wasn’t until I left Southern California to attend college in the Central Coast that I started to pursue a path that would combine my love of open spaces, nature, and art.
 Surrounded by oak woodland savannahs and coastal chaparral, I obtained my BS in Landscape Architecture and Minor in Fine Arts at California Polytechnic University San Luis Obispo.

-With my art, I work to explore, reveal, and celebrate the innate joy, beauty, and mystery of the life around me.
-I invite you to share the visual journey and to make new discoveries with me.
+With my art, I work to deepen our connections to nature and spirit by exploring and celebrating the fragility and strength, imperfection and beauty of the wild spaces around and within us.
+I invite you to share the journey and to make new discoveries with me.